Extending orders to types: Definably complete structures

 \begin{defin} For $p\in S_1(A)$, we define $L_p\coloneqq \set{a\in \dcl(A): p(x)\proves x\ge a}$ and $R_p\coloneqq \set{a\in \dcl(A): p(x)\proves x\le a}$.
 The \emph{cut} of $p$ is the type-definable set $\set{x=a}$ if $L_p\cap R_p=\set a$, or the type-definable set $\set{x> a : a\in L_p}\cup \set{x< a: a\in R_p}$ if $L_p\cap R_p=\emptyset$. \end{defin}

 \begin{lemma} Let $p(x)\in S_1(A)$, and let $C\subseteq \monster$ be the set of realisations of its cut.
-Then, $p$ is realised coinitially and cofinally many times in $C$. \end{lemma} \begin{proof} If $p$ is realised in $\dcl(A)$ the conclusion is trivial, hence we may assume it is not.
+Then, $p$ is realised coinitially and cofinally many times in $C$. \end{lemma} \begin{proof} If $p$ is realised in $\dcl(A)$ then $C$ is a singleton and the conclusion is trivial, hence we may assume it is not.
 In particular, because in linearly ordered structures algebraic closure coincides with definable closure, $p$ must have infinitely many realisations.

 Observe that every realisation of $p$ in $\monster$ must be in $C$.
 It suffices to show that, for every $\beta\in C$, there are realisations of $p$ to its left and to its right.
 We prove the first statement; the second one follows by considering the structure with the reverse order.